Sofacosta/weather-conditions-API/README.md

 ## Set up / Installation requirements
 * Open the terminal in your machine
 * Navigate to the directory where you would like to save this project
-* Clone the project with $ git clone LINK TO GITHUB
+* Clone the project with $ git clone https://github.com/Sofacosta/weather-conditions-API
 * Recreate this project's environment with $ npm install
 * Create a file to store variables you want to keep secret $ touch .env
 * Create production environment with terminal command $ npm run build